4awpawz/buster/README.md

     "restore": "buster -r"

-I will also place my configuration data, in this case operational directives only, in .buster.json.
+I also place my configuration data, in this case operational directives only, in .buster.json.:
 ```
 {
     "directives": [